Voltex Light Bar Company

-The VOLTEX International Inc. is an American company based in Paramount, California that specializes in design, development and distribution of signaling devices for the fire and rescue, law enforcement, security enforcement, roadside construction and towing industries globally.
+The VOLTEX Lights is an American company based in Paramount, California that specializes in design, development and distribution of signaling devices for the fire and rescue, law enforcement, security enforcement, roadside construction and towing industries serving North America and North Asia.

-Established in 2006, VOLTEX International Inc. and VOLTEX Light Bar company has grown significantly in the US market and expanding globally since 2009 with distribution and manufacturing capabilities in 5 continents throughout the world.
+Established in 2006, VOLTEX International Inc. and VOLTEX Light Bar company has grown significantly in the US market and expanding globally since 2009 with distribution and manufacturing capabilities in 3 continents throughout the world.